The Essential Key to Catholic Theology:

 by Felix Just, S.J., Ph.D.

-The proper Catholic-Christian answer to any theological question is always
+The best Christian answer to any theological question is always "both/and," rather than "either/or."

 For example, Christians believe that Jesus is both God and human.
 To a non-Christian, this might seem ridiculous.
 Even for a Christian, it is hard to understand or explain.
 How can anything or anyone be both divine and human?
 Or how can God be both transcendent and immanent?
 Or how can the Bible be both the Word of God and human literature?
 Can both creation and evolution be true somehow?
 Can both science and religion be reconciled?
 The Catholic answer to all these questions is YES, both the one side and its opposite not only can, but must be held together in tension, even if they seem to be contradictory, in order to understand the whole truth, the whole of the complex reality.